 Medicaid is supposed to give health care to people who need help paying for it.
 Because of this, Medicaid has rules that limit how much money the people in the program have to pay.
 Some people in government want to get rid of these rules.

-Without these rules, people using Medicaid would have to spend more of their own money.

-They would have to spend their own money even if they don't have a lot of money.
+Without these rules, people using Medicaid would have to spend more of their own money, even if they don't have a lot.
 This means people wouldn't be able to afford the health care they need, even with Medicaid.

-If these people can't pay, they might get kicked off Medicaid.
+And if they can't pay, they might get kicked off Medicaid.
 Then they would have no health care at all.